 There is no fundamental difference between ESGRO and recombinant mouse leukaemia inhibitor factor (mLIF) protein.
 Both can be used for the successful maintenance of mouse embryonic stem cell (ESC) pluripotency.
 10E7 units of ESGRO is equivalent to 100 µg of pure protein.
 Thank you to Susanne van den Brink (postdoc in Anna Bigas lab, IMIM, Barcelona) and David Turner (University of Liverpool) for sharing their resuspension protocol to prepare ESLIF media.

-We recently held a webinar with CytoSMART and organoid pioneers from Cold Spring Harbor Laboratory, Stemnovate and the Hubrecht Organoid Technology titled: what's needed to realize the potential of organoids?
-Following presentations from our speakers, we held an insightful Q&A session to address key challenges and questions from the audience.
-In this blog post, [...]
+Organoid Q&A with industry experts from the HUB, CSHL and Stemnovate We recently held a webinar with CytoSMART and organoid pioneers from Cold Spring Harbor Laboratory, Stemnovate and the Hubrecht Organoid Technology titled: what's needed to realize the potential of organoids?
+Following presentations from our speakers, we held an insightful [...]

-Most industries today are under pressure to switch to more ethical and sustainable animal-free alternatives, and now the trend is coming to stem cell labs.
-As stem cell applications accelerate towards the clinic, novel drug discovery platforms are rapidly scaled, and new transformative stem cell-based technologies such as cultured meat arise, there is [...]
+Implementing animal-free recombinant proteins into stem cell supply chains Most industries today are under pressure to switch to more ethical and sustainable animal-free alternatives, and now the trend is coming to stem cell labs.
+As stem cell applications accelerate towards the clinic, novel drug discovery platforms are rapidly scaled, and [...]

 Presentation by Luana Ferrara, Senior Protein Scientist Video script Slide 1: Introduction Hello!
 My name is Luana Ferrara and I am a senior protein scientist at Qkine.
 In this short video, I’ll be presenting a comparative analysis of the purity of recombinant Activin A from different suppliers and highlighting why it's important to consider the biochemical quality of growth factors for your stem cell culture.
 Slide 2: The role of [...]